LumaddT/testatrice/README.md

 ## Mail server

-The testatrice-mailserver container runs a minimal Python script which pretends to be a SMTP server.
-It receives emails and prints them to a file.
+The testatrice-mailserver container runs a rough (_it works_) Python script which pretends to be a SMTP server.
+It receives emails on port 25 (not exposed) and it prints them to a file.
 No email is actually sent outside of the containerized environment.

+The container listens to port 1110 (exposed to localhost).
+It is possible to open a socket to that port and send a username.
+If and when a token is received by the server for that username, the token is returned and the socket is closed.

 ## testatrice.ini